Gh0stJJ/AudioFingerprint/README.md

 # AudioFingerprint

-Audio recognition script using fingerprint algorithm and FFT to gen spectrogram.
+Audio recognition script using fingerprint algorithm and FFT to gen spectrogram using Python.